fleemaja/ruby_chess/README.md

 to play.

++ Please note that Ruby Chess relies on the colorize gem in order to work.
+Ensure that this gem is installed before running.

+To install the colorize gem:

+    gem install colorize

 + To castle select the king as your "from position" and the rook as your "to position".

 + For en passant choose your pawn as your "from position" and the opponent's pawn as your "to position".

-+ Please note Ruby Chess relies on the colorize gem in order to work.
-Ensure this gem is installed before running.

-To install the colorize gem:

-    gem install colorize